ipfabric/docs/README.md

 ## Release a new version of documentation

+Please, be careful, running `mike` with `--push` will result in immediate changes into the repository (no reviews and such), as described in the taken steps.

 Let's assume, that we are on version `4.5` and want to release a brand new `4.6`.
 Current `main` corresponds to content of `4.6` release.
 To release it we just need to do the following: